A simplified proof of the relation between scaling exponents in first-passage percolation: Proof of Theorem Proof of Theorem 2.1

-By Lemma~\ref{lem: rvs} with $X=\delta T(x_0;n,\xi')$ and $Y=\delta T(x_0;n,\xi')':= T_1(x_0;n)' - T_2(x_0;n,\xi')'$:
+By Lemma~\ref{lemrvs} with $X=\delta T(x_0;n,\xi')$ and $Y=\delta T(x_0;n,\xi')':= T_1(x_0;n)' - T_2(x_0;n,\xi')'$:

 for some $C_2$.
-Here we have used inequality \eqref{eq: probbc} and that each $\delta T$ is a difference of two passage times, each of which has $L^4$ norm bounded above by $C n$ (compare for example to a deterministic path).
-Therefore there exists $C_3$ such that for all $n$,
+Here we have used inequality (\ref{eqprobbc}) and that each $\delta T$ is a difference of two passage times, each of which has $L^4$ norm bounded above by $C n$ (compare, e.g., to a deterministic path).
+Therefore, there exists $C_3$ such that for all $n$,

 But $\delta T(x_0;n,\xi')'$ is the difference of i.i.d. random variables distributed as $T_1(x_0;n)'$, so